Skip to main content

 More Than Machu Picchu

 Everyone comes for Machu Picchu.
-That is understandable — the Inca citadel sitting on a saddle between two peaks at 7,970 feet is one of the most photographed places on Earth for a reason.
+That’s understandable — the Inca citadel sitting on a saddle between two peaks at 7,970 feet is one of the most photographed places on Earth for a reason.
 But Peru is vastly more than a single ruin, and the travelers who discover that are the ones who come back changed.

 The Sacred Valley